Awards & Distinctions

 MAGNET HEALTHCARE ORGANIZATION

-University Health System is the first and only health system in San Antonio and South Texas to earn Magnet status from the American Nurses Credentialing Center (ANCC).
-After its initial designation in February of 2010, University Health System’s prestigious Magnet designation was renewed for another four years in September of 2015.
+University Health is the first health system in San Antonio and South Texas to earn Magnet status from the American Nurses Credentialing Center (ANCC).
+After its initial designation in 2010, University Health’s prestigious Magnet designation was renewed for another four years in November of 2020.

-In announcing the renewal, the ANCC praised a number of initiatives, including University Health System’s Nurse Residency Program, the Nurse Family Partnership program and nursing participation on the health system’s ethics committee.
+In announcing the renewal, the ANCC praised a number of initiatives, including University Health’s Nurse Residency Program, the Nurse Family Partnership program and nursing participation on the health system’s ethics committee.

 Magnet hospitals and health systems attract the best nurses and health professionals, and offer patients reassurance they are being cared for by a team with a proven track record for providing excellent care and positive outcomes for their patients.
 The recognition is also a reflection of the support the nursing staff receives in order to fulfill the health system’s mission.